justinlund/dreamcloud-docs/source/dreamobjects/tutorials/how-to-host-staticsite.rst

 Creating the bucket
 -------------------

-The name of the bucket should be the same name of the CNAME.
+The name of the bucket must be the same name of the DNS entry.
 For example, if your website is www.example.com, name the bucket `www.example.com`:

 .. code-block:: console